belaymit/budget-app-ror/README.md

 ## FUTURE FEATURES

-- Full Blog App
-- Delete Blogs
-- Update Blogs
+- Sidebar
-- Like and comment on Blogs
+- Add More Relations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>